mas6y6/PyMC/README.md

 ## Unpackaged version
-This version of PyMC-Server is not in a executable app instead this version is compiled into a zip file which contains `main.py` , `requirements.txt` and `Assets`
+This version of PyMC-Server is not in a executable app instead this version is compiled into a zip file which contains `main.py`

 **Before running the `main.py` file please run this command**
 ```